nataliakikuchi/grandmas-recipes/README.md

  ### Usage:

- ` http-server [path] [options]`

-[path] defaults to ./public if the folder exists, and ./ otherwise.

-Now you can open de browser and visit http://localhost:8080 to view the server.
+Type `http-server` on terminal (on project's path) and now you can open de browser and visit http://localhost:8080 to view the application on server.